xmkevinchen/CKNotificationKit/README.md

 The basic mechanism is **Registration and Processing**.

 Briefly, based on the requirement,
-1. Several notification processors could be created, which are adopt `CKPushNotificationProcessor`.
+1. Several notification processors could be created, which are adopting to `CKPushNotificationProcessor`.
 2. Register processors to `CKPushNotificationRouter`, usually when App is launched, or will be launched.
 3. Use `CKPushNotificationRouter` at `UIApplicationDelegate` relative methods.